andymotta/ecs-alb-efs/README.md

 This POC launches ECS services fronted by Application Load Balancer that registers dynamic host ports and routes like an API Gateway.
 Containers can find each other at <ALB_ENDPOINT>/api, which is where the health check lies-- No service discovery required.
-It is also packaged with an EFS /mnt for persistent storage in each container, and creates log groups for each ECS service, as well as the ecs-agents which are easily filtered in CloudWatch Logs.
+It is also packaged with an EFS /mnt for persistent storage in each container, and creates log groups for each ECS service which are easily filtered in CloudWatch Logs.

 The POC uses the latest CoreOS Stable AMIs.

-To run, configure your AWS provider as described in https://www.terraform.io/docs/providers/aws/index.html (or, just copy terraform.tfvars.editme to terraform.tfvars and add your IAM user for administering AWS )
+To run, copy terraform.tfvars.editme to terraform.tfvars and add your IAM user for administering AWS.

 ## Architecture

 ![architecture-overview](images/architecture-overview.png)
-* Public net only for now

 Source: https://github.com/awslabs/ecs-refarch-cloudformation

+### Rolling deployments

+deployment_minimum_healthy_percent overrides a cli default of 100% a rolling deployment policy of 50% at a time.
+When you update your task definition, check out the ALB target to see old connections draining.
+Updates to the service are available almost immediately, especially thanks to the dynamic port mapping.
+However, the previous task definition will continue running for a few minutes as it can take a while to drain connections and the previous task to disappear.

 ### ALB